ingonoka/utilslib/src/commonMain/kotlin/com/ingonoka/utils/module.md

 ## Base64

-Convert from Base64 string to byte-array
+Convert from Base64 string to a byte-array
 ```kotlin
 "Zg==".decodeFromBase64() // [ 102 ]
 ```